emagiz/emdocs/howto/upgrade-to-artemis.md

 4.2.4) **Go to** Releases and press the install button and further install all the flows displayed.

 4.2.5) **Go to** each container in runtime dashboard and start the flow(s).
 If you have a failover bus, firstly start the live JMS server, amqp01, and secondly the backup server, amqp01b1.
-In all other cases just start the jms server before any other flows.
+For all the other types of buses, just make sure to start the jms server before any other flows.

 4.2.6) **Repeat steps 1-6** for the first three steps of the migration wizard from the eMagiz portal.
 Name all the releases according to the step that has been done in that stage.